john-cd/rust_howto/bk/src/code_organization/visibility.md

 {{#include ../../crates/code_organization/examples/visibility/public_access.rs:example}}
 ```

 More precisely, _an item is accessible if all segments in its path are accessible_.
-That means that all enclosing modules traversed in the "parent to child" direction must be [`pub`]( )↗{{hi: }} with the appropriate visibility scope (see below), or, if an enclosing module is not, there must be a suitable reexport - see the `pub use` section of the[[use_keyword | `use` Keyword]] chapter for more details.
+That means that all enclosing modules traversed in the "parent to child" direction must be [`pub`][keyword~pub]{{hi:pub}} with the appropriate visibility scope (see below), or, if an enclosing module is not, there must be a suitable reexport - see the `pub use` section of the[[use_keyword | `use` Keyword]] chapter for more details.

 ### Make your Code Items Visible to your Library's Clients {#visible-to-library-clients}

 A library developer needs to expose functionality to crates which link against their library.
-Anything which is usable externally must be [`pub`]( )↗{{hi: }} from the crate root down to the destination item.
+Anything which is usable externally must be [`pub`][keyword~pub]{{hi:pub}} from the crate root down to the destination item.
 Any private item in the chain will disallow external accesses.

 In particular, that means marking the relevant modules in the crate root (e.g. `lib.rs`) as `pub`.